Surface Code Stabilizer Measurements for Rydberg Atoms

 Equations~\eqref{eq:c12} and~\eqref{eq:c34} show however a way in which the spreading of the $\ket{1}\bra{r}$ error can be prevented: For $\theta=\pi/2$ we obtain $c_1=-1, c_2=c_3=c_4=0$, so that the $\ket{1}\bra{r}$ error commutes with the $V_{\mathrm{CZ}}$ gate, up to a global phase.
 Using quantum optimal control methods \cite{khaneja_optimal_2005} and the methodology developed in \cite{jandura_time-optimal_2022} we determine the shortest possible pulse $\Omega_1(t)=\Omega_2(t)$ that implements a $V_{\mathrm{CZ}}$ gate with $\theta=\pi/2$ [see Fig.~\ref{fig:intro}(e)].
 Similar to the TO pulse \cite{jandura_time-optimal_2022}, this pulse requires a continuous variation of the laser phase with time only, while the amplitude is kept fixed at $\Omega_{\rm max}$, which is expected to be experimentally advantageous \cite{evered_high-fidelity_2023}.
 When applied to the whole plaquette, this continuous pulse forms the basis of the \emph{No-Hopping (NH)} protocol for stabilizer measurements.
 Note that in the NH protocol, the time spent in the Rydberg state is increased by less than 10\% compared to the TO protocol.
 The solid lines in Fig.~\ref{figv2:data_ancilla}(a) show the logical error rate for the NH protocol: For large decay rates $\gamma \gtrsim 10^{-3}\Omega_{\mathrm{max}}$ the NH protocol yields essentially the same logical error rates as the TO protocol since both protocols spend a similar time in the Rydberg state.
-However, for small decay rates $\gamma \lesssim 10^{-3}\Omega_{\mathrm{max}}$, the NH protocol significantly reduces the logical error rate compared to the TO protocol for all distances $d$, demonstrating that in this regime the propagation of Rydberg leakage errors becomes the dominant error source.
+However, for small decay rates $\gamma \lesssim 10^{-3}\Omega_{\mathrm{max}}$, the NH protocol significantly reduces the logical error rate for all distances $d$, demonstrating that in this regime the propagation of Rydberg leakage errors becomes the dominant error source.
 For $d=3$, $\nu$ takes the expected value $\nu = 2.01 \approx 2$, showing that two decay events are necessary to produce one logical error in the NH protocol.
 We expect that in the currently experimentally accessible region $10^{-4} \Omega_{\mathrm{max}} \lesssim \gamma\lesssim 10^{-3} \Omega_{\mathrm{max}}$\cite{evered_high-fidelity_2023,anand_dual-species_2024,scholl_erasure_2023,ma_high-fidelity_2023,cao_multi-qubit_2024} the logical error rate can then be improved by more than one order of magnitude.
-Since the exponent $\nu$ scales linearly with the distance $d$ (see supplemental material \cite{sup_mat}), even larger improvements are expected for larger distances.
+Since the exponent $\nu$ scales linearly with the distance $d$ (see supplemental material \cite{sup_mat}) and the logical error rate scales as $p_L\sim\gamma^{\nu}$, at fixed $0<\gamma<1$ even larger improvements are expected for larger distances.
+Finally, we note that, although the NH derivation assumes an ideal infinite blockade (so that $\theta=\pi/2$ ensures $c_1=-1,c_2=c_3=c_4=0$), we show in the supplemental material \cite{sup_mat} that the protocol’s favorable logical-error scaling persists for experimentally relevant, strong but finite blockade strengths such as $B=20\Omega_\text{max}$.